MrTyRedgate/RGToolbeltEssentialsExercise/README.md

 7. Review the script and deploy the changes

-8. Now repeat the process to deploy those changes to `SimpleDB_Prod` as well
+8. Now repeat the process to deploy those changes to `SimpleDB_Prod` as well.
+ **NB** Did you notice anything about Prod that was concerning?

 ---